dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

 Creates a new alarm system.
 After creation the arm mode is set to `disarmed`.

 !!!
 Note
+    This is only needed than more than one alarm system is needed.
+The "default" alarm system with id "1" is created automatically.

     Running multiple alarm systems is useful to seperate areas, for example: One alarm system for the house, and one for the guest house.
 Each with their own keypads and PIN codes.

 ### Parameters